Interior Painting Best Practices Part 3: Advanced Techniques

 How do I prevent brush strokes on trim?

-Use a high‑quality brush with fine bristles and apply paint in thin, even coats.
+Use a high‑quality brush with fine bristles (like a Purdy Nylox) and apply paint in thin, even coats.
 Brush strokes are minimized by using a product like Benjamin Moore Advance, which self‑levels.
 Also, avoid overbrushing—apply the paint and leave it alone.
-Sand lightly between coats if needed.
+Sand lightly between coats with 220‑grit sandpaper for a smooth finish.
+A foam brush can also reduce strokes on small surfaces.

 Should I use a roller or sprayer for walls?